nereaSuacab/FinalProject---SocialData24.github.io/posts/temporalEvolution.md

 Another significant historical event reflected in the data is the [Covid-19 pandemic](/covid.md).The sudden emergence of the virus in late 2019 had a dramatic impact on air travel in 2020.
 Government lockdowns and travel restrictions significantly reduced the demand, while public anxieties and public health concerns about flying during a pandemic led to further cancellations.
 The result of these factors was a significant drop in passenger traffic at SFO in 2020.
 While the airport has seen a gradual recovery as travel restrictions ease and people become more comfortable flying, it can be seen that it hasn't yet reached pre-pandemic passenger levels.

 ## Monthly analysis
 It is time to turn the attention to the monthly analysis, where we delve deeper into the data to uncover seasonal patterns and other valuable insights.
+To evaluate the passenger count per month, the mean calculation of each month between all the years of the dataset was computed.
 Therefore, different fluctuations in passenger counts on a month-to-month basis are detected.
 Again, firstly, the total amount of passengers per month without taking into account the type was evaluated calculating the mean between all the years from our dataset.

 <iframe src="images/total_passengers_monthly.html" width="100%" height="530px"></iframe>
 <p style="text-align:center; font-size:small;"><strong>Figure 3:</strong> <em>Monthly trend of the mean passengers count between the years without taking into account the type</em></p>